Frost199/rate-limiter-test/README.md

 app.wsgi_app = RateLimitingMiddleware(app.wsgi_app, limit=4, per=30, send_x_headers=True)
 ```

-This will apply the RateLimitingMiddleware for all requests automatically.
+This will apply the RateLimitingMiddleware for all requests automatically without using the _@rate_limit_ decorator